savonet/book/language.md

 ```{.liquidsoap include="liq/bad/error.register.liq"}
 ```

-\TODO{example of errors during reading / writing in files}

 ### Nullable values

 It is sometimes useful to have a default value for a type.
 In Liquidsoap, there is a special value for this which is called `null`.
 Given a type `t`, we write `t?` for the type of values which can be either of type `t` or be `null`: such a value is said to be _nullable_.
-For instance, we could redefine the `list.hd` function in order to return null (instead of an error) when the list is
+For instance, we could redefine the `list.hd` function in order to return null (instead of raising an error) when the list is
 empty:

 ```{.liquidsoap include="liq/list.hd-null.liq" from=0 to=2}